pflanze/cj50/doc-output/cj50/String.h.md

 } String
 ```

-`String` is an owned type that holds a "C string", an string of
+`String` is an owned type that holds a "C cstr", an cstr of
 characters, more precisely, an array of `char`, that represents
 the text, and a '\0' character after it to signal the end.
 There
 is no length information, the length has to be determined by